RaunakDey/RaunakDey/README.md

 - 🔭 I’m currently working on Latent space modeling for dynamical systems.
 - 👯 I’m looking to collaborate on Bayesian inference for dynamical systems.
 - ⚡ Fun fact: I once starred in a commercial for a start-up! 😇
-- 🇮🇳 Now I live in the US, but I come from the beautiful city of Kolkata in India.